Sunday, March 30, 2008

 I just joined an All-Natural Gourmet Candle business opportunity.
 I've always loved candles, but have only recently become more aware of the toxicity of burning paraffin wax.
 Most candles fill a room with toxic, carcinogenic smoke and soot.
 In fact, burning paraffin candles releases many of the same toxins as diesel fuel.

-process of making paraffin wax.
+Here's a little background info on the process of making paraffin wax.
 It begins at the bottom of an oil barrel (the worst 5% or so that has been rejected by the gasoline industry).
 This by-product of crude oil is then mixed with another less-than-enticing substance known as industrial strength bleach.
 This is what gives wax its pleasant whiteness.
 As if that weren't enough, they then add stearic acid and a few other minor ingredients, and you have the very wax burning in most of your homes.
 Shocking isn't it?!

-soon as I became aware of these harmful toxins being released by paraffin wax I didn't want to expose my friends, family, or children to it anymore.
+As soon as I became aware of these harmful toxins being released by paraffin wax I didn't want to expose my friends, family, or children to it anymore.
 That's why I was thrilled when I discovered an alternative non-toxic wax which is made from ingredients such as vegetables and other natural, renewable sources.
 It's entirely non-toxic and non-carcinogenic.
 It also burns practically soot free and it smells better than ANY candle I have ever smelled!
 Honestly!

 The clean glass and absence of black soot on the inside of the candle-holder is definitely comforting, when it is considered that this soot is the same substance being breathed when a paraffin candle is burned.